priya-gitTest/Python-Packaging-with-Pixi/episodes/extra.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How to use Pixi run Start
+- How to use pixi run start

 ::::::::::::::::::::::::::::::::::::::::::::::::